ltzenteno/spring-jpa-course/README.md

 ### Flyway

-- use JPA Buddy to create diff migrations
+- use JPA Buddy to create diff migrations (show DDL... option, then copy it inside a new `sql` migration file) 👍

+_NOTE: careful with how it creates DDL, `id` must be of type `SERIAL` instead of `INT`_

+- To check migration info (which have been applied, which are pending):

+      ./gradlew flywayInfo

-To run new migrations
+- To run new migrations

       ./gradlew flywayMigrate -i